mkuklis/pushcart/README.md

         ...
     ]

-Clients can also fetch messages created since a particular `_id` by specifying a `since` id in the query string:
+Clients can also fetch only those messages created after a particular `_id` by sepcifying a `since` query string parameter:

     GET /messages?since=519f713c22744d85d8000001 HTTP/1.1
     Host: mypushcartserver.com